Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The General Died at Dawn (1936), 93 minutes, D: Lewis Milestone

-An exotic adventure/melodramatic film.
-An American soldier of fortune O'Hara (Gary Cooper) smuggles gold across China to Shanghai to help finance arms purchases for a peasant uprising against a savage warlord General Yang (Akim Tamiroff).
-The cunning and evil Yang, who is interested in controlling all the northern provinces of China, attempts to have him assassinated, and when that fails, lures him onto a train en route to Shanghai.
-He is set up for an ambush and abduction when he falls in love with the daughter of one of Yang's agents, the beautiful Judy Perrie (Madeleine Carroll).
+An exotic adventure/melodramatic film set in the East in the 1920s, adapted from Clifford Odets' first screenplay.
+An American soldier of fortune O'Hara (Gary Cooper) smuggled gold across China to Shanghai to help finance arms purchases for a peasant uprising against a savage warlord General Yang (Akim Tamiroff).
+The cunning and evil Yang, who was interested in controlling all the northern provinces of China, attempted to have him assassinated, and when that failed, lured him onto a train en route to Shanghai.
+He was set up for an ambush and abduction when he fell in love with the daughter of one of Yang's agents, the beautiful spy Judy Perrie (Madeleine Carroll).

 The Great Ziegfeld (1936), 170 minutes, D: Robert Z. Leonard

-With lavish dance production numbers, a Best Picture winner.
-The story is the fictionalized musical biography of the career of the flamboyant show business impresario Florenz Ziegfeld (William Powell), including his relationships with wives, Anna (Luise Rainer) and Billie (Myrna Loy) and co-workers.
-The film shows his rise from a sideshow barker to his world-famous New York "Follies."
+With lavish and grand dance production numbers, a Best Picture winner.
+The big-budget story was the fictionalized musical biography of the career of the flamboyant show business impresario Florenz Ziegfeld, Jr. (William Powell), including his relationships with wives, Anna Held (Best Actress-winning Luise Rainer) and Billie Burke (Myrna Loy) and co-workers.
+The film showed his rise from a sideshow barker to his world-famous New York "Follies."
 Filled with memorable cameos of the stars who actually appeared in the Ziegfeld Follies (Fanny Brice, Ray Bolger, Ann Pennington, Harriet Hoctor, and others.)
-With huge sets, especially for "A Pretty Girl Is Like A Melody," and other memorable songs including "Look For the Silver Lining," and "Rhapsody in Blue."
+With huge sets, especially for "A Pretty Girl Is Like A Melody," and other memorable songs including "Look For the Silver Lining," "If You Knew Susie," "Shine On, Harvest Moon," and "Rhapsody in Blue."

 Libeled Lady (1936), 98 minutes, D: Jack Conway

 One of the best classic screwball comedies of the 1930s.
-The newspaper of managing editor Warren Haggerty (Spencer Tracy) prints a libelous, false story about wealthy heiress Connie Allenbury's (Myrna Loy) affair with another woman's husband.
-She sues the paper for $5 million, just as Haggerty is preparing to marry fiancee Gladys Benton (Jean Harlow).
-The wedding is postponed.
-The scheming editor hires ex-employee Bill Chandler (William Powell) to marry (in name only) Gladys, so he can be free to seduce Connie, to trap her and prove the truth of the adultery story so the lawsuit can be dropped.
-But the perfect plan falls through when Chandler falls in love and marries Connie.
 With a clever, fast-paced script, and another comic pairing of Powell/Loy from The Thin Man series.
+Remade as a musical titled Easy to Wed (1946).
+The newspaper of managing editor Warren Haggerty (Spencer Tracy) printed a libelous, false story about wealthy heiress Connie Allenbury's (Myrna Loy) affair with another woman's husband.
+She sued the paper for $5 million, just as Haggerty was preparing to marry fiancee Gladys Benton (Jean Harlow), one of his employees.
+The wedding was postponed.
+The scheming editor hired ex-employee Bill Chandler (William Powell) to marry (in name only) Gladys, so he could be free to seduce Connie, to trap her and prove the truth of the adultery story so the lawsuit could be dropped.
+But of course, the perfect plan failed when Chandler fell in love and married Connie.

 One of the last great "silent" comedy masterpieces, with music, sound effects, and very limited gibberish dialogue/singing, and the last screen appearance of Charlie Chaplin's memorable character, The Little Tramp.
-A factory worker (Charles Chaplin) goes beserk and suffers a nervous breakdown, induced from the effects of working at a dehumanizing machine.
-He also suffers the effects of a labor strike, a jail sentence, and other problems of the modern age.
-Unemployed, he joins up with and falls in love with a young orphaned girl, the Gamine (Paulette Goddard, Chaplin's real-life wife).
+Chaplin's next film after the successful City Lights (1931), about the dehumanizing and frustrating effects of the machine age - even in the 1930s.
+A factory worker (Charles Chaplin) went beserk and suffered a nervous breakdown, induced from the effects of working at a machine.
+He also suffered the effects of a labor strike, a jail sentence, and other problems of his modern age.
+Unemployed, he joined up with and fell in love with a young orphaned girl, the Gamine (Paulette Goddard, Chaplin's real-life wife).